the answer is simple

-Type 2 diabetes develops when your body become resistant to insulin or produces insufficient amounts.
+Type 2 diabetes develops when your body becomes resistant to insulin or produces insufficient amounts.
 It is strongly associated with a sedentary lifestyle and being overweight.

 The third type of diabetes occurs during pregnancy and is called gestational diabetes.
-It occurs when a woman become insulin resistant during pregnancy.
+It occurs when a woman becomes insulin resistant during pregnancy.

 Complications of Diabetes